I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 We also heard from individuals like Sandra, who lives in California, and Claire, who lives in Illinois.

-And they both say, hi, Mr. President, by the way.
+And they both say hi, Mr. President, by the way.

-It's the old network thing, folks.
+Oh, yeah, it's the old network thing, folks.

 Did you know your doctor in your hospital may not be in your network?